Tides (film): Plot

 Blake realizes she is fertile, and she meets the children of the Muds, whom Gibson is educating.
 Gibson claims the Muds killed Blake's father, but Blake learns that he has been locked away because he sided with the Muds, believing that Kepler residents should never return to Earth.
 Gibson introduces Blake to his adoptive son and his partner - she claims that he saved her and her son from certain death.
-After a brief reunion, Blake discovers the girls are being held captive for Gibson's future breeding plans.
+Despite the total loss of the first mission's capsule and the communication system of the second being destroyed, Blake realizes she can instead use the weather beacon to transmit her fertility data back to Kepler with the biometer as proof of survival and fertility of Keplers while on a now recovering and viable Earth.
+However, Blake soon discovers the girls are being held captive for Gibson's future breeding plans with male Keplers upon their full return to the planet.
 She sides with the Muds, attacks the guards, and releases the girls and their families.

 After freeing the Muds, she goes to free her father.
-She notices Gibson moving toward the Henderson Hub.
+They notice Gibson moving toward the Henderson Hub.
 Blake discovers that Gibson's adoptive son Neil is actually her half-brother (after her father impregnated Neil's mother).
-Blake's father's fertility info is then attempted to be communicated by Gibson from the biometer which proves fertility of Keplers.
-She tries to stop news from Earth being broadcast back to Kepler-209, but Gibson sends the data.
+As Neil is technically fertile due to his mother being a Mud and also biologically a Kepler, Gibson is able to use the biometer to collect his fertility data to signal back to Kepler.
+She tries to stop the data upload from being broadcast back to Kepler-209, but Gibson is able to transmit the data.
 Blake strangles and drowns Gibson, almost drowning herself, but Maila's mother rescues her and revives her.
 Blake and her father rejoin the Muds and Neil and they set out in a tugboat.
 A closing scene shows the Mud children hidden from the prior Kepler raiders fearfully watching an approach of figures through the fog, which turn out to be their kidnapped parents returning safely home.